 Few moments can jazz winter like seeing the chrome flash of a steelhead in a dark and frigid river.
-Fisherman and writer Bob Butz shares the way and the how-to of the winter Northern Michigan steelhead fishing sport.
+Fisherman and writer Bob Butz shares the how-to of steelhead fishing in Northern Michigan.

 Before I tell you a little about the magic and mystery of winter steelhead fishing, I need to tell you the most important factor determining the likelihood of actually catching a fish.
 It should come before any discussion about what kind of rod and reel is best or whether float fishing, bottom-bouncing, swinging streamers or chucking plugs will put more fish into the bank or boat.
 The simple rule is this: